-Breathing exercises can help you calm down when you are feeling stressed, anxious, dizzy or lightheaded, by breathing slowly and steadily.
+Breathing exercises and progressive muscle relaxation exercises can help you calm down when you are feeling stressed, anxious, dizzy or lightheaded.

 Imagery training is focused more on mental tension and can help you relax when you are nervous, anxious or worrying a lot.